 Students are encouraged to disclose any physical or mental health need as part of their application.
-This disclosure will in no way prejudice any decision about the application - on the contrary, it is used to establish how best we can respond to the individual need and what reasonable adjustments can be made.
+This disclosure will in no way prejudice any decision about the application but rather establish how best we can respond to the individual needs.
 In cases where a complex or significant physical or mental health condition is disclosed, it may be appropriate that further information is sought from health professionals currently supporting the student or from the previous school to be able to formulate a support plan.
-In addition, a transition meeting may be called to discuss and agree details of the support plan, the appropriate programme to be studied and any reasonable adjustments that we will commit to making.
-In these cases, the support plan will require formal medical paperwork to be provided and students will be allocated a member of the student services team (Director of Student Support Services, Student Support Manager, Wellbeing Coach, Welfare Officer or Learning Support contact) as well as a Personal Tutor to oversee their progress and support plan.
+In addition, a transition meeting may be called to discuss and agree details of the support plan, the study programme and any reasonable adjustments required.
+In these cases, the support plan will require formal medical paperwork to be provided and students will be monitored by their Skills and Progression Teacher (SPT) in the first instance.
+If further adjustments are required, they will be allocated a dedicated member of the student services team as well as an SPT to oversee their progress and support plan.

-Any student who joins the College with a support plan will have this reviewed on a half termly basis by a member of this team and consent will be sought to share with subject teachers, and the Personal Tutor, the key relevant information so that they can best make adjustments.
-Without this consent, we are unable to commit to providing reasonable adjustments in all aspects of College activities.
+Any student who joins the College with a support plan will have this reviewed on a half termly basis by a member of this team and consent will be sought to share with subject teachers, and the SPT, the key relevant information so that they can best make adjustments.
+Without this consent, we are unable to commit to providing reasonable adjustments in all aspects of college activities.